w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

     The wallets mentioned in this section are highly recommended most users, specially for newcomers.
 They provide identical functionalities and security standards, but the interface and user experience are tailored for everyday use.

-On the [wallet options page](where-to-store-dot.md), you can find articles about some wallets funded by the Polkadot Treasury and well-regarded by the community, describing some of their basic features like creating an account, receiving and sending funds, staking, etc.
+On the [wallet options page](where-to-store-dot.md), you can find articles about some wallets well-regarded by the community, describing some of their basic features like creating an account, receiving and sending funds, staking, etc.

 The following articles guide you through the process of creating a Polkadot account using these user-friendly wallets: